The Senate majority leader has said the House-passed HEROES Act is 'dead on arrival.'

 McConnell also vowed previously to oppose direct aid for the states, dismissing the idea as "Blue State bailouts," and suggested broke states consider filing for bankruptcy, which they are not legally allowed to do.

 But it is not just Democratic-controlled states that are hurting.
-With more than 33 million Americans newly unemployed since the start of the pandemic, payroll tax revenue is down across the country.
-And, according to Fitch Ratings data released last week, Kentucky now has the highest unemployment rate in the country, above 36%.
+More than 33 million Americans have filed unemployment claims since the start of the pandemic, and tax revenue is down in states across the country.
+According to Fitch Ratings data released last week, Kentucky now has the highest unemployment rate in the country, above 36%.